 There is a variety of fishing hooks to choose from like, J-hooks, treble hooks, etc. Just make sure they are salt water-resistant.

 Lures and baits

-There is a plethora of options for baits and lures.
-But there some popular fishing baits used by all anglers, like the classic shrimp lure.
+There are a plethora of options for baits and lures.
+But there are some popular fishing baits used by all anglers, like the classic shrimp lure.

 The fishing bait also depends on the area you are fishing.
 If you are looking for a specific species of fish, then the fishing bait depends on it.

 The topwater lures twitch and go back and forth on top of the water.
 The mid-water saltwater fishing lures can let sink for a bit that will dart to and for as you pull on it.
 And the flexible jig head lure can reel back in that looks natural as you pull into it.

 How to set up a fishing line for saltwater:

 Here is a step-by-step guide on how to set up a fishing line for saltwater-

 The first step is to pick the right fishing line.
 I have already mentioned the pros and cons of all fishing lines.
 You have to consider the weather, the water condition, and the fish you are catching while picking the right fishing line for you.

 Now that you have chosen the right fishing line, it is time to spool the line onto the reel.